-Riparian vegetation should be managed for late seral stage to provide for the long-term input of woody material (large woody debris) to adjacent aquatic ecosystems.
+Riparian vegetation shall be managed for late seral stage to provide for the long-term input of woody material (large woody debris) to adjacent aquatic ecosystems.

-Instream woody debris should be left undisturbed.
+Instream woody debris shall be left undisturbed.
 Navigational hazards are not to be considered.
 (Wilderness and backcountry paddling have inherent risks which require more technical knowledge and scouting needs.)
-The only exception would be just below Dixon Ford at the traditional launch site (if watercraft cannot go over, under, or around woody debris, it may be cut only to the extent necessary to get through).
-In general, the maximum watercraft clearing width for navigational hazards should not exceed four feet.
+In general, the maximum watercraft clearing width for navigational hazards shall not exceed four feet.
 This procedure is not allowed within the Wilderness boundaries.

-Monitoring and Evaluation Plan.
-See policies and guidelines for Fish and Wildlife management in National Forests and BLM Wilderness areas; Chapter 20, sec., 23, FSH 2309.19.
+Monitoring and Evaluation Plan. [see Policies and Guidelines for Fish and Wildlife Management in National Forests and BLM Wilderness areas; Chapter 20, Sec., 23 in FSH 2309.10]

-2670 THREATENED, ENDANGERED AND SENSITIVE PLANTS AND ANIMALS
+2670 THREATENED, ENDANGERED AND SENSITIVE SPECIES